 In the second part of the laboratory experiment you will perform an electrophilic nitration on two substituted benzene derivatives.
 Like bromination, the first step of nitration involves generation of the active electrophile, which is a nitronium ion (NO_2^{\oplus}) .
 The aromatic compound then reacts with this electrophile.
-You will investigate the relative reactivities of methyl benzoate and acetanilide under electrophilic nitration conditions to determine experimentally which substrate is more reactive.
+You will investigate the relative reactivities of methyl benzoate and acetanilide under electrophilic nitration conditions to determine experimentally which of the two substrates is more reactive.
 (Figure 9)